-4. Number of off street parking.
-The total parking required for the Project according to the applicable Code is 847 spaces and 735 spaces are provided.
+b) Number of off-street parking.
+The total parking required for the Project according to the applicable Code is 723 spaces and 645 spaces are provided.
 The commercial uses require 69 spaces and 69 spaces are provided, which meets Code.
-However, the parking required for the residential component of the Project based on the applicable standard of 1.75 space per one bedroom unit, 2 spaces per 2 bedroom unit and 2.5 spaces for 3 or more bedroom unit, plus 10% additional for guests is 778 spaces.
-The number of spaces provided for the residential use is 666 spaces, a shortage of 112 spaces (13.2%).
-The applicant requests the 112 spaces be waived pursuant to Section 32-186 (i)(1) of the PDO regulations and also provided a Parking Study to justify the request.
-The City's Traffic Consultant concurred with the results of the Study and found the proposed number of spaces acceptable for the intended use.
+However, the parking required for the residential component of the Project based on the applicable standard of 1.75 space per one bedroom unit, 2 spaces per 2 bedroom unit and 2.5 spaces for 3 or more bedroom unit, plus 10% additional for guests is 654 spaces.
+The number of spaces provided for the residential use is 576 spaces, a shortage of 78 spaces (11.8%).
+The applicant requests the 78 spaces be waived pursuant to Section 32-186 (i)(1) of the PDO regulations.

-(When compared to the RAC regulations, 663 parking spaces would be required for the Project instead of 847 spaces - 184 less spaces.
-The Project's proposed 735 spaces would result in a surplus of 72 spaces per the RAC Code.)
+(When compared to the RAC regulations, 562 parking spaces would be required for the Project instead of 723 spaces - 161 less spaces.
+The Project's proposed 645 spaces would result in a surplus of 83 spaces per the RAC Code).

-5. Dead-end Parking.
+c) Dead-end Parking.
 Section 32-453 (i) (4) requires that all parking corridors in excess of four abutting parking spaces shall be designed to permit vehicle entry and exit in one continuous forward motion without using a vacant space to turn around.

 The ground floor level of the parking garage is designed with one dead- end corridor on the north side of the parking garage.
-There is also one dead end corridor on the 9th level of the garage with provisions for a turn- around, According to the applicant, the ground level parking will be used for the commercial uses on the ground floor.
-The parking garage, including the 9th level will be by assigned parking for the residential use only.
+There is also one dead-end corridor on the 8th level of the garage with provisions for a turn- around, According to the applicant, the ground level parking will be used for the commercial uses on the ground floor.
+The parking garage, including the 8th level will be by assigned parking for the residential use only.
 However, a waiver from the Code provision is required.